martinstanek/edgemq/readme.md

-## The EdgeMQ
+## The EdgeMq

- *... a simple (like really simple) queue designed to have minimal memory footprint and feature set*
+ *... a simple (like seriously and naively simple), lightweight queue designed to have a minimal memory footprint*

+Multi producer, single consumer & plenty of space for improvements.

 ![logo](https://github.com/martinstanek/edgemq/blob/develop/misc/logo.svg?raw=true)